SmallSatGasTeam/OpenSPA/readme.md

 # Open SPA (Space Plug and Play Architecture)

-Open source minimalist implementation of Space Plug and Play Architecture.
+OpenSPA is an open source, minimalist implementation of the Space Plug and Play Architecture developed by and for university, and other small scale space missions.
+We are on a mission to make university space missions, less costly, require less development time, and have a higher success rate.

 SPA is a specification for a modular satellite software architecture.
 Each part of satellite functionality is separated into a SPA component.
 SPA components